San Francisco City FC: History

 At the start of the 2016 season, SF City made their debut in the USL's Premier Development League.
 The club won six and drew two of their fourteen matches in that inaugural season, finishing third in the five-team Central Pacific Division.

 For 2017, the club realigned to the Southwest Division.
 Eight wins and one draw put SF City in third place out of nine teams, just missing qualification for the playoffs.

 In 2018, the team entered their second US Open Cup following their strong showing the previous season.
-At Raimondi Park in Oakland, SF City defeated CD Aguiluchos 4-0 to advance to the second round, where they fell to the USL Championship's Sacramento Republic.
+At Raimondi Park in Oakland, SF City defeated CD Aguiluchos 4–0 to advance to the second round, where they fell to the USL Championship's Sacramento Republic.
 The PDL season was uneven, as the team finished sixth in the tightly contested Southwest.

 In 2019, the PDL was renamed USL League Two and the Southwest Division shrank to eight teams.
 SF City finished in sixth place for the second consecutive season.

 SF City, in conjunction with the rest of the division, canceled their 2020 season due to the COVID-19 pandemic.
-The club instead focused on engaging their fans and supporting charitable causes online.
+The club instead supported charitable causes online.
 In 2021, the League Two campaign was again called off, leading the club to call greater attention to their team in the SFSFL.
 That team won ten of their eleven matches to finish atop the Majors Division and earn promotion to the Premier Division in 2022.
+While the senior team struggled in their first season after quarantine, they have improved by at least four points in every season since.

+In 2023, the club announced a kit sponsorship with the San Francisco Municipal Railway, the city's public transit operator.